 - Long-term risks unknown

 Mechanism of Action

-The structure of RAD140 is also unique and does not mimic the steroidal structure of other hormones like testosterone.
-This is beneficial because it prevents the conversion of RAD140 into other hormones that may be active in undesirable ways [R].
+The structure of RAD140 is also very different from the structure of steroid hormones like testosterone.
+This means the body isn’t able to convert RAD140 into other hormones like estrogen that may have undesirable effects [R].

 1) Increasing Muscle Mass